 Barnwell County Museum

-Discover Barnwell and the South's heritage through exhibits, guided tours and special programs.
-Vocal and instrumental performances are also offered at various times
+Discover Barnwell and South Carolina's heritage through exhibits, guided tours and special programs.
+Vocal and instrumental performances are also offered at various times.

 Your step-on guide will present historical downtown, churches and homes, Healing Springs, Civil and Revolutionary War sites and the Mennonite Community.
 Choose the Mennonite Church History and Culture option and one of the church elders will invite you in and share the history of their church and a bit about their way of life.
 Another option is a visit to Lill's Herb Garden.
 Here Lill shares her herb garden and secrets for growing, preserving and using herbs.
 You may choose to end your tour with the Afternoon Tea option.
 You will be welcomed into a Mennonite home where you will enjoy a choice of several kinds of tea as well as sandwiches and pastries.
 A trolley is available for the town portion of the tour for an additional fee.

 Completed in 1848, the building was originally home to the Barnwell Presbyterian Church.
 The building was used as a courthouse after Federal troops set fire to the county courthouse in 1865.
 A lightning storm damaged the steeple in 1891 and it was never rebuilt, hence the present appearance of the building.
 The building is currently home to the Circle Theater.
 The theater presents several performances during the year.

 Native Americans believed in the springs' natural healing powers and brought wounded Revolutionary War soldiers here to drink.
 Locals still believe in the springs' powers and drink its waters.
 In 1944, the acre of land the springs are on was legally deeded to GOD by LP "Lute" Boylston.
 Open during daylight hours.

 A 100-acre lake providing largemouth bass, bluegill, shell-cracker and catfish.
 Also used for boating and water skiing.
 Boat ramp, fishing pier and is handicapped accessible.